 Do not stop taking your medicine, or change the dosage, without first checking with your doctor.

 Things to be careful of

-Tell your doctor as soon as possible if you do not feel well while you are taking amlodipine or if you have any questions or concerns.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking amlodipine.

 - stomach pain or nausea.

 The above list includes the more common side effects.
 Mostly, these are mild.

 Tell your doctor if you experience any of the following:

 - sexual problems

 These may or may not be due to amlodipine, but you should tell your doctor.